uttesh/uttesh/README.md

-### Hi 👋, I'm Uttesh
+<h1 align="center"> Hi 👋, I'm Uttesh</h1>

-#### Coding Is Infinite Learning !!!
+<h2 align="center"> Coding Is Infinite Learning !!!</h2>
-I am a full-stack developer, passionate about coding, most of the time I will be going through the new technology trends and trying to develop POCs, libraries and contribute to the open-source projects.
+<h4 align="center">I am a full-stack developer, passionate about coding, most of the time I will be going through the new technology trends and trying to develop POCs, libraries and contribute to the open-source projects.</h4>

 - 👨🏽‍💻 Currently working on building bots and libraries.
 - 😊 Working on IoT/Raspberry Pi POC and products